Hire in Myanmar (Burma)

 Laws and Customs

-The legal process in Myanmar is unpredictable, lacks transparency and is open to interference from powerful political and business interests.
-Under Myanmar law, insulting religion is a prosecutable offence.
-Insulting religion is a broad term, and can include any disrespectful depiction or image (including tattoos) of Buddha or other religious representation, or wearing any tattoo of Buddha anywhere below the waist.
+The legal process in Myanmar is volatile, lacks transparency and is subject to interference from powerful political and business interests.
+Under Myanmar law, insulting religion is a prosecutable offense.
+Insulting religion is a broad term, and can include any disrespectful depiction or image of Buddha or other religious representation, including wearing a tattoo of Buddha anywhere below the waist.

 The culture of Myanmar has been heavily influenced by Buddhism and the Mon people.
-Burmese culture has also been influenced by its neighbours.
-In more recent times, British colonial rule and westernisation have influenced aspects of Burmese culture, including language and education.
+Burmese culture has also been influenced by its neighbors.
+In more recent times, British colonial rule and westernization have influenced aspects of Burmese culture, including language and education.

 The official language of Myanmar (also known as Burma) is Burmese.
 It is also the most widely spoken language in the country.
 English is an important foreign language.
-Although Burmese is used as the primary language of instruction in schools across the country, English is taught as a secondary language.
+Although Burmese serves as the primary language of instruction in schools across Myanmar, English is taught as a secondary language.

 Myanmar HR at a Glance

-Labor laws in Myanmar are outdated, and there is no single, uniform piece of employment legislation regulating employment in Myanmar.
-Instead, different acts and laws exist to regulate the employment sector, including the Leave and Holidays Act (1951), the Factories Act (1951), the Workman’s Compensation Act (1923), the Employment and Training Act (1950), etc. Since its political and economic opening, Myanmar has reformed its legal framework with existing laws amended or replaced and new laws enacted.
+Labor laws in Myanmar are outdated.
+There is no single, uniform article of employment legislation regulating employment relationships in Myanmar.
+Instead, different acts and laws exist to regulate the employment sector, including the Leave and Holidays Act (1951), the Factories Act (1951), the Workman’s Compensation Act (1923), the Employment and Training Act (1950), etc. Since its political and economic opening, Myanmar has reformed its legal framework with existing laws amended or replaced and enacted new laws.

-The executed contract must be submitted to the relevant Township Labor Office (TLO) for registration (if the company has 5 or more employees) or else it may be declared void.
-Upon registration, Ministry of Labor requires that it is in bilingual format (both Burmese and English).
-A copy must also be given to the employee, and a third copy for the company.
+The executed contract must be submitted to the relevant Township Labor Office (TLO) for registration (if the company has five or more employees) or else it might be declared void.
+Upon registration, the Ministry of Labor requires it to be in bilingual format (both Burmese and English).
+A copy must also be provided to the employee, along with a third copy for the company.

-Under the Employment Contract Template, the term of the employment shall be stated in detail but is no longer limited to a maximum term, with an option to extend.
-Employers must set out minor and major offences in an appendix to the employment contract for employees’ information.
-Generally, fixed Retirement Age is at 60.
+Under Burma’s Employment Contract Template, the term of the employment must be stated in detail.
+However, the contract is no longer limited to a maximum term, with an option to extend.
+Employers must set out minor and major offenses in an appendix to the employment contract for employees’ information.
+Generally, the fixed retirement age in Burma is 60.

-Part-time employment contracts are permitted and must specify working days, working start and end times and working hours per week.
-Part-time employees may not work more than 32 hours per week.
-A part-time employee is entitled to the same rights as a full-time employee unless stated otherwise in the Labour Law.
-This includes collective bargaining agreements if any, internal work rules and annual leave entitlements (pro-rated to the total hours worked in any given year).
+Part-time employment contracts are permitted and must specify working days, working start and end times as well as working hours per week.
+Part-time employees must not work more than 32 hours per week.
+A part-time employee is entitled to the same rights as a full-time employee unless stated otherwise in the Labor Law.
+This includes collective bargaining agreements (CBAs) if any, internal work rules and annual leave entitlements.
+The latter will be proportional to the total hours worked in any given year.

-Not required but recommended.
-Internal work rules and regulations mentioned in the employment contract will need to be submitted to the Township Labor Office (TLO) for approval.
+Work rules are not required but recommended.
+Any internal work rules and regulations mentioned in the employment contract will need to be submitted to the Township Labor Office (TLO) for approval.

-Either party may terminate the relationship by giving one months’ notice, but the employer must have a basis for termination.
+Either party can terminate the relationship by providing one months’ notice but the employer must have a basis for termination.

-The employer at its option may pay salary in lieu of the notice period.
+The employer, at its discretion, may pay salary in lieu of the notice period.

-If not in compliance with work obligations, prior to termination of employment, employee must have received one oral and two written warnings of poor performance and have been provided with the opportunity to rectify his/her conduct (more details on page 11).
+If an employee is not in compliance with work obligations, the employee must receive one oral and two written warnings of poor performance prior to any termination of employment.
+They must also be provided with the opportunity to rectify his or her conduct.

-Maximum statutory probation period shall not exceed three months.
-An employee may be appointed without probation period if deemed unnecessary by the employer.
+The maximum statutory probation period in Myanmar must not exceed three months.
+An employee can be appointed without a probation period if deemed unnecessary by the employer.

-Employee can resign by giving advance written notice of at least seven days.
-During the probation period, the employer is not required to provide reasons for termination, but 30 days notice or one month’s salary in lieu must be given.
+Employees can resign by giving advance written notice of at least seven days.
+During the probation period, the employer is not required to provide reasons for termination.
+However, 30 days notice or one month’s salary in lieu must be given.

-Common practice (not statutory) in Myanmar to provide all employees with yearly bonuses of one month’s salary during the Thingyan Water Festival (Myanmar New Year) in April.
+It is a common business practice (but not statutory) in Myanmar to offer all employees yearly bonuses of one month’s salary during the Thingyan Water Festival (Myanmar New Year) in April.

-Employees terminated by notice or with payment in lieu of notice shall be entitled to severance payment (see below for more details).
+Employees terminated by notice or with payment in lieu of notice are entitled to a severance payment.

 Other Standard Items

-Travel allowance, meal allowance and phone allowance are common but not obligatory and are subject to PIT in all cases.
+Travel allowance, meal allowance and phone allowance are common but not obligatory in Myanmar.
+Notably, they are subject to personal income tax (PIT) in all cases.

 Many employers grant medical allowances or supplementary medical insurance to their employees, both out of corporate social responsibility and retention purposes.

 Employers must pay social insurance at the rate of 3%, of which 2% is to be paid into the Health and Social Care fund and 1% into the Employment Injury Benefit fund.
-Maximum monthly contribution for employer is MMK 9,000 (see below for more details).
+The maximum monthly contribution for the employer is MMK 9,000.

-The maximum number of hours per week is 44-48 (or 8 hours per day), depending on the settings.
-Any hours above this will require overtime pay which is at double the worker’s normal rate.
+The maximum number of hours per week is 44 to 48 hours, or eight hours per day.
+This amount will depend on the setting and conditions.
+Any hours above the set amount will require overtime pay, which is remitted at double the worker’s normal rate.

 The law stipulates a minimum break period of 30 minutes during the work day, usually taken at lunch.

-Mandatory overtime payments must be paid for every hour/day worked beyond the prescribed limits (see below for more details).
+Mandatory overtime payments must be paid for every hour or day worked beyond the prescribed limits.

 Tax and Social Security

 A foreigner who has lived in Myanmar for at least 183 days during the income year is considered a resident.
-Foreigners who are not working in Myanmar Investment Commission (MIC) project and reside in Myanmar for less than 183 days are considered as non-resident foreigners.
+Foreigners who are not working on the Myanmar Investment Commission (MIC) project and reside in Myanmar for less than 183 days are considered as non-resident foreigners.

 The tax rates for resident and non-resident employees are now at the same progressive rates from 0% to 25%.
-Although for resident taxpayers, the PIT rates are applied on their worldwide income after deduction of the reliefs and allowances above, while for non-residents, the PIT rates are applied on their Myanmar-sourced salary income without any deduction.
+However, for resident taxpayers, the PIT rates are applied to their worldwide income following deduction of reliefs and allowances.
+For non-residents, the PIT rates are applied without any deduction to their salary income sourced in Myanmar.